daormar/debasher/doc/design_doc_resident.md

   reader's outage the consumer logged 630 consecutive messages, none missing and none duplicated.
 What a running neighbor still receives twice after a writer's crash is what G5 removes.
+- **G2 is violated during an ordered shutdown when a downstream node has only one pending port: found on 2026-09-22 by the chaos test (see "Acceptance"), not fixed.** `_open_barrier_round` sends the halt `BARRIER` on every output port as soon as a round opens, not when it closes, so an initiator whose own round stays open (waiting for a port that has not settled yet) has already forwarded the halt to every neighbor before it is done.
+A neighbor with no other pending port closes on that same `BARRIER` at once and halts, which stops its reader thread before the initiator finishes sending it whatever it still owes on that channel: nothing else is pending for the initiator, so it keeps processing and forwarding normally, exactly as G2 asks ("also while a snapshot or shutdown round is open"), but the neighbor is no longer there to receive it.
+No crash and no `kill -9` anywhere in this: a plain, no-failure ordered shutdown.
+Found with a real `debasher_exec` run of the chaos test's reference program (`test/engine/debasher_chaos_ref.sh`): `loop` was killed and relaunched shortly before the run's end, delaying the values it still had to echo back to `fanin` through the cycle; `shutdown` was requested once every value had been accepted into `ext`.
+Checked against the real input logs of all three nodes: `fanin`'s own log shows `loop_in` 52 to 60 arriving, in order, before the halt `BARRIER`, and forwards every one of them to `sink` (confirmed by `send_data` being called from `process_data` for each); `sink`'s own log has the halt `BARRIER` but not those 9 forwards, since they reached `to_sink` only after `sink` had already stopped reading it.
+Not specific to `EXTERNAL_PORTS` or to the cycle: any node whose only pending port settles while an upstream peer is still finishing a different branch through the same channel can lose whatever that peer sends afterward.
+Not designed: candidates include not closing a node's own round until every channel it will still write to during this round has actually drained (which needs the initiator itself to know when that is), or having a downstream node keep its reader open a little longer past its own halt to drain what is already in flight (which needs a second signal, since a `BARRIER` alone does not say "and nothing more is coming on this channel either").

 ## 1. Control envelope